 The Decemberists had previously flirted with multi-part suites and progressive rock, but the entirety of The Hazards of Love is given over to an hour long rock opera.
 Guest vocalists like My Morning Jacket’s Jim James and Shara Nova of My Brightest Diamond sing the roles of characters along with Meloy, including the Forest Queen and a shape-shifter.
 I enjoy the folk and progressive rock palette of this record – it’s sometimes reminiscent of Jethro Tull – but it suffers from the standard weaknesses of rock operas, like repeated melodic ideas.

 And painting rings around your eyes these peppered holes so filled with cryingThe Hazards of Love 4 (The Drowned)

 A whisper weighed upon the tattered down where you and I were lying

 The exaggerated Victorian theatricality of Her Majesty the Decemberists was an evolutionary dead end, and the group reinvigorated themselves with the poppier Picaresque.
-There are great pop tunes like the brassy ’16 Military Wives’ and the acoustic ‘The Engine Driver’, although Meloy’s lyrics are far too grandiloquent for mainstream radio.
-But the album has one weakness – the salty narrative of ‘The Mariner’s Revenge Song’, which is a fun story, but doesn’t offer enough musically to hold up for multiple listens.
+There are great pop tunes like the brassy ’16 Military Wives’ and the acoustic ‘The Engine Driver’, although Meloy’s lyrics are too grandiloquent for mainstream radio.
+But the album suffers from the long and salty narrative of ‘The Mariner’s Revenge Song’; a fun story that doesn’t offer enough musically to hold up for multiple listens.

 Fifteen celebrity minds16 Military Wives